Skip to content

 1. Navigate to Users & Groups > Users.

-3. Enter the settings as explained in the context-sensitive help.
+5. Enter the required information as explained in the context-sensitive help.

 User-level Auto-Response Configuration